Find Affordable College Courses

 Des Moines, IA

-You’ll be in good company if you decide to attend Drake University.
-It ranked #3 on our 2023 Best Journalism Schools in the Plains States Region list.
-Located in the city of Des Moines, Drake is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Drake University.
+The school came in at #3 on this year’s Best Journalism Schools in the Plains States Region list.
+Located in the midsize city of Des Moines, Drake is a private not-for-profit college with a small student population.

 After completing their degree, journalism graduates from Drake carry an average student debtload of $25,000.